thanhdanh27600/chessbest/README.md

 ## Features

-- Utilizes a self-hosted chess server and runs your Stockfish engine.
+- You'll host your chess server and you'll run your Stockfish engine.
-- Provides feedback on the best move and evaluation bar for each move.
+- Calculate & mark the best move and update evaluation bar for each move.
 - You will move the pieces yourself (or chess.com will take notice).
 - Client-side does not involve any chess engine (or chess.com will take notice).
 - For the purpose of improving chess skills only!